BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Enhancements

 \section{\algName Enhancements}

 \algName is meticulously designed to excel under all conceivable network conditions, including the most challenging worst-case-like scenarios.
 The aim to achieve a satisfactory performance across all input, however, makes \algName often operate conservatively, refraining from switching to higher bitrates in many real-world situations where worst-case conditions fail to materialize.
 In this section, we propose \hrREP and \hrPL, two heuristic algorithms to improve the practical performance of \algName could be improved from two perspectives.
 First, we introduce \hrPL to address the common drawback of buffer-based ABR algorithms in fetching low-quality bitrates during start or seek time or high oscillations time intervals.
-Secondly, we propose \hrREP to add the segment upgrade into the \algName.
-The basic \algName algorithm is not designed to replace previously downloaded segments with higher bitrates, further restricting its adaptability.
-Consequently, if the network condition momentarily deteriorates and subsequently improves, the algorithm toggles between lower and higher bitrates.
-While a high buffer level grants ABR algorithm an opportunity to replace low bitrate segments downloaded earlier, the fundamental design of \algName fails to support this crucial action.
-A detailed explanation of both heuristics is given below.
+Secondly, we propose \hrREP to add the tile upgrade into the \algName.
+The basic \algName algorithm is not designed to replace previously downloaded tiles with higher bitrates, further restricting its adaptability.

 \hrPL is a generalized version of \texttt{BOLA-PL} introduced in~\cite{spiteri2019theory}.
-It aims to reduce the reaction time of the \algName during start and seek times.
-The reaction time is the duration from when the first segment is fetched (during start time) or the first seek segment is fetched (during seek time) until the selected bitrate of tiles by \algName stabilizes.
-The main concept behind \hrPL is to virtually increase the buffer level at the start or seek time.
-This is achieved by estimating the bandwidth and multiplying it by $50\%$ to establish a safe expected bandwidth.
-To prevent rebuffering, \hrPL limits the bitrate of each segment based on the estimated bandwidth throughput.
-More specifically, it restricts the size of the entire chunk to $S_{lim} = Q(t) w_p(t) / 2D$, where $w_p(t)$ denotes the expected bandwidth capacity at time $t$. \hrPL virtually inserts a proportional number of segments into the buffer such that the size of the new downloading chunk does not exceed $S_{lim}$.
+It aims to reduce the reaction time of the \algName during start and seek times by virtually increasing the buffer level at the start or seek time.
+The reaction time is the duration from when the first tile is fetched (during start time) or the first seek tile is fetched (during seek time) until bitrate of selected tiles stabilizes. \hrPL estimates the bandwidth and multiplies it by $50\%$ to establish a safe expected bandwidth.
+To prevent rebuffering, \hrPL limits the bitrate of each tile based on the estimated bandwidth throughput.
+More specifically, it restricts the size of the entire chunk to $S_{lim} = Q(t) w_p(t) / 2D$, where $w_p(t)$ denotes the predicted bandwidth capacity at time $t$. \hrPL virtually inserts a proportional number of tiles into the buffer such that the size of the new downloading chunk does not exceed $S_{lim}$.